 Books for the youngest scientists!

-Simon & Schuster Books for Young Readers sells these books in USA, Australia, England, and Japan.
+Simon & Schuster Books for Young Readers sells these books in the USA, Australia, England, Japan, and Korea.

 Way Up High in a Tall Green Tree was on PBS Teacher Resource Recommended Science Book List.

 A finalist for The Institute of Texas Letters and Friends of the Austin Public Library Award for Best Children’s Book.

 Way Down Deep in the Deep Blue Sea has sold in paperback and audio from Scholastic Book Clubs.

 “The Giant Carrot,” illustrated by Barry Root, is a delightful children’s book that has garnered acclaim and recognition.
 Named as the “Best Children’s Book of the Year” for 1998 by Bank Street College, this charming tale is a variation of the folktale “The Turnip.”